Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

       datatype: string
       description: |
         Sentinel master to use for Redis connection when the `redis` strategy is defined.
 Defining this value implies using Redis Sentinel.
+    - name: redis.sentinel_username
+      required: semi
+      default:
+      value_in_examples:
+      datatype: string
+      description: |
+            Sentinel username to authenticate with a Redis Sentinel instance.
+            If undefined, ACL authentication will not be performed.
+This requires Redis v6.2.0+
     - name: redis.sentinel_password
       required: semi
       default: null